This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 In addition, they state “we perform tests on raw materials and ingredients in-house using alternatives to animals fro testing of cosmetics.”
 A good answer but it doesn’t address if they ask or allow others outside from their company to test their products or ingredients on animals for them.

-So, I did some more research on my own and discovered that Givenchy cosmetics and fragrances are sold in China where animal testing is required by law for all imported cosmetics.
+So, I did some more research on my own and discovered that Givenchy cosmetics and fragrances are sold in China where animal testing is required by law for most imported cosmetics.

 Is Givenchy Sold in China?